FAQEUCyber Resilience Act

 Under this route, the manufacturer verifies that the product complies with the CRA, draws up the technical documentation, performs the necessary testing or equivalent verification, and declares compliance on its sole responsibility.
 No notified body participates.

-Section 12
+Question 12

-What does module B+C mean in practice?
+What does CRA module B+C mean in practice?

 Module B+C combines notified-body examination of the design and development phase with manufacturer responsibility for conformity to the approved type in production.